The Detect QIAseq RNAscan Fusions ready-to-use workflow can be found in the Toolbox at:

 Double-click on the Detect QIAseq RNAscan Fusions ready-to-use workflow to run the analysis.

 If you are connected to a CLC Server via your Workbench, you will be asked where you would like to run the analysis.
 We recommend that you run the analysis on a CLC Server when possible.

 The following dialog helps you set up the relevant Reference Data Set.
-If you have not downloaded the Reference Data Set yet, the dialog will suggest the relevant data set and offer the opportunity to download it using the Download to Workbench button (figure 6.1).
+If you have not downloaded the Reference Data Set yet, the dialog will suggest the relevant data set and offer the opportunity to download it using the Download to Workbench button. (figure 7.1).

 Note that if you wish to Cancel or Resume the Download, you can close the ready to use workflow and open the Reference Data Manager where the Cancel, Pause and Resume buttons are available.

-If the Reference Data Set was previously downloaded, the option "Skip data set selection and use defaults" is available and will ensure the relevant data set is used.
-You can always check the "Select data set" option to be able to specify another Reference Data Set than the one suggested.
+If the Reference Data Set was previously downloaded, the option "Use the default reference data" is available and will ensure the relevant data set is used.
+You can always check the "Select a reference set to use" option to be able to specify another Reference Data Set than the one suggested.

 In the final wizard step, choose to Save the results of the workflow and specify a location in the Navigation Area before clicking Finish.